tripal/tripal_elasticsearch/docs/cross-site-search.md

 # Cross Site Searching
 Tripal Elasticsearch provides an API that allows multiple sites to communicate with each other and share search results.
-See example below of two sites returning results to a single page.
+See the example below of a site returning results from multiple sites to a single page.

 ![Cross Site Example](../images/cross-site-example.png)